-(1) In November 2015, the Board of Directors authorized a Stock Repurchase Program of \$300.0 million to repurchase our common stock through February 2, 2019 that replaced the existing authorization that was due to expire on January 30, 2016.
+(1) In November 2015, the Board of Directors authorized a Stock Repurchase Program of \$300.0 million to repurchase our common stock through February 2, 2019 that replaced an existing authorization.
 See Note 1, "Stock Repurchase Program."

 Item 6.
 Selected Consolidated Financial Data.